omkarmoghe/portable_expressions/README.md

 ### Beyond math

-`Scalars` and `Variables` can hold any type of value that's JSON serializable.
-This allows for more complex use cases such as:
+The examples throughout the README show simple arithmetic to illustrate the mechanics of the library.
+However, `Scalars` and `Variables` can hold any type of value that's JSON serializable, which allows for more complex use cases such as:

 #### Logical statements